It’s not easy to make time for reading when your concentration is rusty. Here are some powerful tips to read more books.

 It takes discipline to make time to read.

-If you love books but can’t seem to get going, here are my tips.
+If you love books but can’t seem to get going, here are some incredible tips.

 How to read more books: